 An introduction to education and research involving deaf and hard of hearing individuals.
 The course covers the academic, cognitive, psychological, and emotional characteristics of the deaf and hard of hearing child.
 The history of education of deaf and hard of hearing children in the United States, including the variety of services now available, is also examined.
+The student will participate in a field experience component, designed to provide exposure to the school as a learning community.
 Fall.